Sir Peter Scott –

-Welcome to this ArabWorldBirds website, which is attempting to eventually cover and bring together all ornithological and birding matters relating to the whole Arab World, (plus a few adjacent regions to fill in the gaps) to complete the full ornithological picture across Northern Africa, from The Atlantic to The Horn of Africa, The Middle East to Iran, The Southern Caucasus, and The Arabian Peninsular.
+Welcome to this ArabWorldBirds website, which is attempting to eventually cover and bring together on line an introduction to all ornithological and birding matters relating to the whole Arab World, (plus a few adjacent regions to fill in the gaps) to complete the full ornithological picture across Northern Africa, from The Atlantic to The Horn of Africa, The Middle East to Iran, The South Caucasus, and The Arabian Peninsular.
 The only remaining outlying region is The Comoros Islands.
 It is an ambitious long term project that is taking some time bring together into a coherent scheme, thank you for your patience.

 As far as I am aware, this is the first attempt to co-ordinate the ornithology of all the countries in the Arab World into one region, at the moment it is covered by a number of different organisations but the two primary scientific ones which cover parts of The AWB Region are:-